VictorOmboke/odin-admin-dashboard/README.md

 This project is meant to demonstrate an understanding of the fundamentals of CSS Grid.
-This project is a dashboard-like layout that was assigned to me from the Odin Project Intermediate HTML and CSS course in the FUll Stack JavaScript Path.
+The goal of this project is to create a dashboard-like layout that was assigned to me from the Odin Project Intermediate HTML and CSS course in the FUll Stack JavaScript Path.
+The initial layout that I will be modeling my project after is in the img folder withing my repo and is titled dashboard-project-img.png.

+Photo credit for the profile picture images go to Aldi Sigun from Unsplash.com, their profile can be found here: https://unsplash.com/@sigun